 What parents need to know

-Parents need to know that this movie, which combines black and white 40s comedy with classic screen monsters, may not translate well for children used to eye-dazzling special effects, or for younger children, who may become frightened of these classic screen monsters menacing lovable Costello.
+Parents need to know that Abbott and Costello Meet Frankenstein combines black and white '40s comedy with classic screen monsters, but may not translate well for children used to eye-dazzling special effects.
+It also might not appeal to younger children, who may become frightened of these classic screen monsters menacing lovable Costello.
 Older kids will identify with frightened Costello and enjoy the monster hijinx.
 Teens may laugh with (or at) the comedians and the monsters.

 What's the story?

 In ABBOTT AND COSTELLO MEET FRANKENSTEIN, Chick Young (Bud Abbott) and Wilbur Grey (Lou Costello) are just two guys who deliver baggage.
 That is, until they transport the crates of Count Dracula (Bela Lugosi) and Frankenstein to MacDougal's House of Horrors.
 Dracula has a fiendish plan to reanimate Frankenstein and thus rule the world.
 His evil cohort Sandra lures Wilbur to their castle so she can implant his brain in Frankenstein (Glenn Strange).
 The Werewolf (Lon Chaney) tries to stop Dracula but not before Wilbur and Chick's hijinks almost lead them into real trouble.